-See the reasons why Nigerians don’t care about bucket list
+Is this why Nigerians don’t care about making bucket list?

 Before this question can confidently be answered, you may need to gauge the knowledge of the average Nigerian man concerning bucket lists.
 But get ready to be shocked after finding out that five out of ten dont really know what bucket list means, have not heard about it before and don’t seem interested in creating one.

 For majority of us here, life is simply a daily task of sourcing for livelihood and providing for the family.
 The remaining time is allotted towards pursuing religion (for the religious type) and a little fraction for self gratification and death defying adventures like Running of the bull.

 You don’t expect a black man to believe you’re in the right state of mind when you tell him that one of your bucket lists involves jumping off the Grand Canyon or partaking in running of the bulls or scaling Mount Everest or maybe sailing round the world in 30 days.
 He would simply gape at you incredulously like you’ve just signed your own suicidal note.

 I remember telling my mom while watching Bear Grylls Man vs Wild adventures on Discovery Family that I don’t need his survival tips because I am never going to be in such ‘hostile’ environment in the first place.